Skip to content

 import { recipes } from "@geekist/llm-core/recipes";

-HITL is a checkpoint, not a transformer.
-You usually drop it into a larger flow — Agent for tool approvals, RAG for high‑risk answers, or Ingest when you need manual validation before indexing.
+HITL behaves like a checkpoint rather than a transformer.
+You usually place it inside a larger flow such as Agent for tool approvals, RAG for high‑risk answers, or Ingest when you need manual validation before indexing.

-If you want a quick rule of thumb: put HITL immediately before the action you cannot undo, and let the gate’s outcome become the human‑visible artifact you approve or reject.
+If you want a quick rule of thumb: place HITL immediately before the action you consider irreversible, and let the gate’s outcome become the human‑visible artefact that you approve or reject.

 6) Why HITL is special

 HITL is the only recipe whose primary output is a pause.
-That makes it the canonical example for long‑wait workflows and deterministic resume semantics: explicit token, partial artefact snapshot, and trace/diagnostics that never disappear.
-If you need a reliable “stop here and wait” primitive, this is the one.
+That makes it the canonical example for long‑wait workflows and deterministic resume semantics.
+The outcome carries an explicit token, a partial artefact snapshot, and trace and diagnostics that stay attached to the run.
+When you need a reliable “stop here and wait” primitive, this recipe provides it.

 Implementation